Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: Is everybody doing okay, does anyone need their hot browns filled up?

-PLECK: Uh yeah, no. Actually I'm still working through this menu.
-It's very long.
-There's a lot of different languages here!
+PLECK: Uh yeah, no. Actually I’m still working through this menu.
+It’s very long.
+There’s a lot of different languages in here!

 BORY: Just so many different types of people come through here.